Audi hybrid vehicles: Audi metroproject quattro

 The metroproject quattro is a supermini/sub-compact, and was shown to the public at the 2007 Tokyo Motor Show.

 Under the bonnet/hood is a 1.4-litre TSI petrol engine, producing 110 kW.
 This will distribute its torque of 240 Nm to the front wheels via an 'S tronic' Direct-Shift Gearbox.
 However, in the back of the car, beneath a perspex peephole, is a 30 kW electric motor which drives the rear axle, and can generate an additional 200 Nm of torque, designed to create a zero emissions driving experience in residential or city areas, and increase torque while the 1.4 TSI engine is accelerating.

 A lithium-ion battery pack supports a range of up to 100 km.
 In electric mode, the car has a top speed of more than 100 km/h.
 When both the engine and electric motors are working in unison, the car is transformed into a genuine quattro, with a combined torque output of 440 Nm being shared between all four wheels.
 Stop-start technology will be utilised, as will regenerative braking.
 As a result, Audi claim a 15% improvement in fuel efficiency when compared to exclusive use of the internal combustion engine.

 The A1 started production in 2010 but without a hybrid.
 There are also no plans to add such later; instead Audi plan an all-electric version.

 Audi Q5 hybrid

 The Q5 is Audi's first large-scale production hybrid model on sale, first announced at the end of 2010, and sales started during 2011.
 Powered by a 2.0-litre TFSI turbocharged and direct injected petrol engine, producing 208 bhp, and a 33 kW electric motor providing a combined total output for the hybrid system is 241 bhp and 354 lb ft.
 Drive goes to all four wheels, and the gearbox is an eight-speed automatic, but without a torque converter as the electric motor also acts as a starter motor and as a generator.
-The 1.3 kW lithium-ion battery sits under the boot floor.
+The 1.3 kWh lithium-ion battery sits under the boot floor.